-Messages are set to send immediately by default.
-When all required content is provided, you will see the option to Send Message.
+2. When all the required content is provided in your message, you'll see the option to Send Message.

-Choose the date and time you would like the message to be sent and click Save.
+2. Choose the date and time you would like the message to be sent and click Save.

 When attempting to edit a scheduled message, you will be notified that the message status will change from scheduled to draft.
 Click Yes, Continue Editing to proceed.
 Your message can now be edited and rescheduled.

 If a time zone value is not present in the primary time zone attribute, the message will send according to the account's default time zone setting.

 - Your analysis of message open rates suggests that the number of messages per batch should be distributed unevenly.
 For example, front-loading the first batch and gradually tapering the volume.

-Audience size per batch -
+Audience size per batch

-- Auto: specify the audience size per batch and the number of batches will be calculated automatically:
+- Auto: Specify the audience size per batch and the number of batches will be calculated automatically.

-- Custom: specify the number of batches and assign a percentage of the total audience to each batch:
+- Custom: Specify the number of batches and assign a percentage of the total audience to each batch.

-- Max number of batches - specify the maximum number of batches and the audience size per batch will be calculated automatically:
+- Max number of batches: Specify the maximum number of batches and the audience size per batch will be calculated automatically.

-- Daily: send a batch once per day on specific days.
+- Daily: Send a batch once per day on specific days.

-- Hourly: send a batch on specific hours of specific days.
+- Hourly: Send a batch on specific hours of specific days.

-For example, you could send each batch of messages every hour between the hours of 9AM and 7PM on weekdays until all messages have been sent.
+You could send each batch of messages every hour between the hours of 9 am and 7 pm on weekdays until all messages have been sent.